gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

 Simple attention is a mechanism that allows the model to focus on different parts of the input sequence when making predictions.
 It does this by computing a weighted sum of the input embeddings, where the weights are learned by the model.
 The attention weights are computed using a linear layer followed by a softmax function.

-**Following is the isolated example code to compute the attention scores and weights:**
+**Below is the isolated example code to compute the attention scores and weights:**

 ```python
 import torch